dbak91/RdpOneClick/README.md

 ## **Overview**

-Automates clicking through the new RDP security prompt to revert to the old ' doible-click-and-type UX.
+Automates clicking through the new RDP security prompt to revert to the old double-click-and-type UX.

 ## **Dependencies**